Alexander Onassis: Family tensions

 In October 1968, Aristotle Onassis married Jacqueline Kennedy, the widow of John F. Kennedy, the 35th President of the United States.
 Alexander and his sister Christina were greatly upset by the union.
 They had hoped that he might remarry their mother, which had seemed possible towards the end of their father's relationship with the Greek opera singer Maria Callas.
 Alexander said: "My father loved the names and Jackie loved the money."
 Despite never liking their stepmother, Alexander and his sister were friendly with her children, Caroline and John, and Alexander would occasionally let his stepbrother ride at the controls of his plane.
 Aristotle Onassis's friend, John W. Meyer, credited Alexander with persuading his father to stop publicly accusing his business rival and former brother-in-law, Stavros Niarchos, of involvement in the death of Niarchos's former wife, Alexander's aunt Eugenia Livano-Niarchos.
-Niarchos later married Onassis's mother, the sister of his former wife.
+Niarchos later married Alexander's mother, the sister of his former wife.

-Relationships
+Romantic relationships

-Aristotle’s second marriage exacerbated the tensions already inherent in his relationship with his son.
+Aristotle's second marriage exacerbated the tensions already inherent in his relationship with his son.
 He also disapproved of Alexander's secret relationship with Fiona von Thyssen (née Campbell Walter), a British fashion model some 16 years his senior and the former wife of industrialist Baron Hans Heinrich Thyssen-Bornemisza.
 Alexander had first met Thyssen when he was 12, and as an 18-year-old had surprised his mother by inviting her to a dinner party, as she was one of his mother's friends.

-Following the dinner party, Alexander and Thyssen went to a disco where she punched a fellow dancer in the face (who then fell to the floor) after he suggested that she was only with Alexander because of his father's wealth.
+Following the dinner party, Alexander and Thyssen went to a disco, where she punched a fellow dancer in the face (who then fell to the floor) after he suggested that she was only with Alexander because of his father's wealth.
 Alexander wanted to have a committed relationship with Thyssen from their first meeting, which she initially resisted, but the deep relationship which eventually developed between the pair was resisted by Alexander's mother, who constantly sought to sabotage it.
 Alexander's father also sought to undermine his son's relationship by buying him a $2 million villa outside Athens, a gesture that Thyssen felt was an attempt to mold her into just another "Alexander object ... to be manipulated, brutalised and treated on any level and on any terms he chooses."
-Thyssen only accepted gifts from Alexander if they were paid from the amount that he earned from working.
+Thyssen only accepted gifts from Alexander if they were paid from the money he had earned from working.